alvincrespo/blog/content/blog/managing-react-components-in-a-monolith-application/index.md

 }
 ```

-In this FormRenderer , we're returning a portal created at portal-form.
-This same component is handling whether it should be displayed, returning null if it shouldn't.
+In this `FormRenderer`, we're returning a portal created at `portal-form`.
+This same component is handling whether it should be displayed, returning `null` if it shouldn't.

 Hooking up the plumbing